3v0k4/gha-upload-cores/README.md

 The program will have been compiled on Ubuntu (whatever version you configured in GHA), so some of the shared libraries might not be in the right location unless you use a matching Docker image.
 However, given the original executable you can at least see your own code.
-After downloading `executable.zip` and `cores.zip` from the GHA in this repository to the directory with the source code:
+After downloading `executable.zip` and `cores.zip` from the GHA artifacts to the directory with the source code:

 ```shell-session
 $ unzip executable.zip